sidebase/nuxt-auth/README.md

 #### REST API

-All endpoints that NextAuth.js supports are also supported by `nuxt-user`:
+All endpoints that NextAuth.js supports are also supported by `nuxt-auth`:
 - `GET /signin`,
 - `POST /signin/:provider`,
 - `GET/POST /callback/:provider`,